 It occurs in páramo vegetation and is active at night, calling on the ground among grasses and low bushes.
-During the day it occurs on graminaceous vegetation or under logs and rocks.
-It also occurs above the tree line and can be found in pastureland, but this is a marginal habitat for the species.
+During the day it occurs on vegetation or under logs and rocks.
+Its ability to adapt to modified habitats is uncertain.
 Breeding is by direct development.

 The species is an abundant species (Colombia Red List Assessment Workshop August 2016), however due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 Major threats include habitat loss caused by agriculture activities and cattle grazing and, in particular, intentional burning of the páramo to promote faster grass growth for cattle.

 This species is known from several protected areas, including Parque Nacional Natural Los Nevados, but there are some localized threats, such as agriculture activities and cattle grazing within the park.

 Further habitat protection is needed for the species.

 More information is needed on this species' distribution, population status, ecology, and threats.